 | Grok 4.20 Expert | $1,411 |

 ChatGPT and Claude got the correct answer.
-Gemini and Grok treated the cash donation deduction as above-the-line and used it to reduce the Social Security taxable amount.
+Gemini and Grok mistakenly treated the cash donation deduction as above-the-line and used it to reduce the Social Security taxable amount.

-I asked Gemini and Grok to clarify which item should be included in the calculation and which shouldn’t be.
+I asked Gemini and Grok to clarify whether the HSA contribution and the charity donation should or shouldn’t be included in calculating the Social Security taxable amount.
 Gemini didn’t realize its mistake.
-Grok refused to answer because I reached the message limit for not having an account.
+It said both should be included.
+Grok refused to go further because I reached the message limit for not having an account.
+[A reader with a Grok account did the same chat with Grok and told me that Grok also said both should be included.]

 https://chatgpt.com/share/69bf73fb-db44-8004-9905-b77b56fbb6ce